 This course is a study of technical drawings prepared for industry.
 Topics include perspective and axonometric drawing.
-Upon completion, students should be able to apply basic drawing and design principles to technical drawings.
+Upon completion, students should be able to

 VCM 251 TECHNICAL ILLUSTRATION

 PREREQUISITE: VCM 250

 This course focuses on renderings prepared for industry.
 Various techniques are used to illustrate charts, graphs, perspective and axonometric drawings and enhanced assembly views.
 Upon completion, students should be able to apply design principles to technical drawings and highly creative drawings using technical skills.